charleennewland/blog/maturity_model.md

 #### A tailor-made Operational Excellence Maturity Model

-The operational excellence maturity model I've put together for this blog post serves as an assessment tool to gauge an organization's progress in its operational excellence journey.
+The operational excellence maturity model I've designed serves as an assessment tool to gauge an organization's progress in its operational excellence journey.

 The model consists of the following 5 dimensions: